-- 1. These business organizations shall be presented with a copy of this Investment Policy and shall execute a written instrument in compliance with the PFIA and substantially in the form attached hereto as Exhibit "B." - 2.
-The District may not transact with any business organization that has not delivered to the District the prescribed written instrument. - 3.
-At any time that the District materially amends this Investment Policy, the District shall present the amended Investment Policy to all persons and/or business organizations at which funds of the District are invested and shall obtain a new written instrument of acknowledgment.
+- 1. These business organizations shall be presented with a copy of this Investment Policy and shall execute a written instrument in compliance with the PFIA. - 2.
+The District may not transact with any business organization that has not delivered to the District the prescribed written instrument.

-c.
+- 3. At any time that the District materially amends this Investment Policy, the District shall present the amended Investment Policy to all persons and/or business organizations at which funds of the District are invested and shall obtain a new written instrument of acknowledgment. - c.
 Annual Financial Audit